blazvi/osdb-hash/README.md

 osdb-hash
 =========

-A small library providing methods to calculate OSDb hash which is a protocol first introduced on the ​OpenSubtitles web site.
+A small library providing methods to calculate OSDb hash.
+The protocol was first introduced on the ​[OpenSubtitles web site](http://www.opensubtitles.org).
 The protocols main purpose is to eliminate the painful process of searching for subtitles on the web and make finding subtitles to your videos as fast and simple as possible.

 ## Installation